Community Service 2022

 Prostate Cancer FREE PSA Test

-East Grinstead & District Lions Club In conjunction with PCaSO, are again sponsoring and arranging a FREE PSA test on 27th November 2021 for Men between the age of 45 to 80.
+East Grinstead & District Lions Club In conjunction with PCaSO, are again sponsoring and arranging a FREE PSA test on in November 2022 for Men between the age of 45 to 80.
 Note: If you are at special risk – have a family history of prostate cancer or are of African-Caribbean descent, we will test from age 45.
 We do not encourage men over 80 to be tested, unless clear symptoms are present.
-The event was held at: the Meridian Hall, East Court Mansion, College Lane, East Grinstead, West Sussex.
-RH19 3LT
+The event will be held at: the Meridian Hall, East Court Mansion, College Lane, East Grinstead, West Sussex.
+RH19 3LT, with the support of the Town Council.